 How do I prove a hostile work environment in California?

-Victims of a hostile work environment are encouraged to document every instance of abuse and harassment (including dates and times, involved parties, and how it impacted the employee’s work performance).
-And if possible, victims should gather and preserve all available evidence, such as:
+In our extensive experience achieving legal victories for clients subjected to hostile work environments by predatory employers, we know it is vital that you keep a journal where you document in detail every instance of abuse and harassment (including dates and times, involved parties, and how it impacted your work performance).
+If possible, you should also gather and preserve all available evidence, such as:

-- Recorded communications (such as texts, emails, voicemails, etc.) that show the abuse or harassment;
+- Recorded communications (such as texts, emails, voicemails, etc.) that show the abuse or harassment – take screenshots or print them with timestamps;

 - Video or audio of the unwelcome conduct, offensive jokes, etc. (note that it is usually illegal to record conversations without everyone’s consent in California);